• Skip to primary navigation

 Background

 When my husband proposed, two things were immediately clear to me.
-Firstly, that I wanted to spend the rest of my life with him and secondly that I wanted a German wedding.
+Firstly, I wanted to spend the rest of my life with him.
+Secondly, I wanted to get married in Germany.
 At the time, we were living in London and as my husband is English, this would mean flying half of the wedding party to Germany.

 The Wedding Location

-We wanted the location to be close to my parents, who live near Frankfurt.
+We were searching for a wedding location Frankfurt, where my parents live.
 I had a long list of venues that covered everything from a monastery, a barn to a wine cellar.

 However, the first moment I stepped into a little German vineyard called “Klostermühle" in Eltville, I knew we had found the right spot.